owingit/owingit.github.io/_photo_gallery/cliffhouse.md

 ---
 image_path: /images/cliffhouse.jpg
-title: A truly humbling case of absence.
+title: An immortality of place.
 ---